Ailesbury Road

-Ailesbury Road (Bóthar Aelsbaire in Irish), Dublin 4, Ireland, is an affluent tree-lined avenue linking Sydney Parade Station on Sydney Parade Avenue and the Church of the Sacred Heart, Donnybrook.
-Many embassies and diplomatic residences have historically been located on the road, including the striking residence of the French Ambassador, the embassy of the People's Republic of China, and the Japanese embassy (before it relocated to the nearby Merrion Centre.)
+Ailesbury Road (Bóthar Aylesbury in Irish), is a tree-lined avenue in the affluent Dublin 4 area in Dublin, Ireland.
+It links Sydney Parade Station on Sydney Parade Avenue and the Church of the Sacred Heart at Anglesea Road, Donnybrook.
+Historically, many embassies and diplomatic residences have been located on the road, including the striking residence of the French Ambassador, the embassy of the People's Republic of China, and the Japanese embassy (before it relocated to the nearby Merrion Centre).

-From Ailesbury Road, Shrewsbury Road forms the link to the Merrion Road, though Ailesbury Road meets Merrion Road near its eastern end.
+From Ailesbury Road, Shrewsbury Road forms a link to Merrion Road, though Ailesbury Road also meets Merrion Road near its eastern end.
 Other neighbouring street names include Ailesbury Drive, Ailesbury Park, Ailesbury Gardens and Ailesbury Grove.

 Reflecting the high property price tags in the area, Ailesbury Road is the second-most expensive property on the Irish Monopoly board, being one of the two "purple" property squares.

 History

 Danish massacre

-In 1879, the discovery of the remains of 600 people was made at a mound on Ailesbury Road which dated back to a bloody massacre by the Danes in the 9th to 10th century.
-The bodies were removed and buried in the Donnybrook Cemetery.
+In 1879, the discovery of the remains of 600 people was made at a mound on Ailesbury Road which is believed to date back to a bloody massacre by the Danes in the 9th to 10th century.
+The bodies were removed and buried in the nearby Donnybrook Cemetery.

 Development

-Ailesbury Road was planned in the middle of the 19th century as a residential road in southeast Dublin, within the then "Pembroke Township".
-It was named for George Brudenell-Bruce, 2nd Marquess of Ailesbury, who had married a daughter of the Earl of Pembroke.
+Ailesbury Road was planned in the middle of the 19th century as a residential road in southeast Dublin, within the Pembroke Township.
+It was named for George Brudenell-Bruce, 2nd Marquess of Ailesbury, who had married Mary Herbert, a daughter of the Earl of Pembroke.
 When first built, Ailesbury Road was then the longest straight road in Dublin.

-The original design set for houses to be built on this road is evident in numbers 1 through 51 on the southeast side of the road.
+The original design set for houses to be built on this road is evident in numbers 1 through 51 on the eastern end of the road.
 These are built of red brick and granite, with a uniform flight of granite steps leading to the hall door, and iron railings bordering the front garden.
 Numbers 1 through 27 inclusive were built by Alderman Meade, whose designs here and elsewhere in Dublin are characterised by circular granite pillars at the entrance gate.
-His own residence, which he also designed, is now St Michael’s School at the Merrion end of the road.
+His own residence, which he also designed, is now St Michael's School at the Merrion end of the road.